C-Mierez/Foundry-Starter-Template/README.md

 ### Makefile

-File with different `make` shortcuts for commonly used commands in Foundry.
+File with different `make` shortcuts for commonly used and custom commands in Foundry.

 ## Requirements
 - [yarn](https://yarnpkg.com/) For installing dependencies.